 Finding out that you’re pregnant can feel very scary.
 Even if you had been hoping for a child, whether now or at some point in the future, it is common to experience some amount of fear when you read a positive pregnancy test.
 In a moment, it can feel like your whole life has changed.
 If this is your first pregnancy, this journey may feel even more daunting because everything can feel so new and uncertain.
 The best course of action for those who are pregnant and afraid is to gain insight into what is fueling those fears and be better prepared to address them.

-The first thing to understand is that it is VERY common to experience feelings of fear, doubt, and uncertainty during pregnancy, especially the first time you are pregnant.
+For women who make the decision that this is a wanted baby and you want to be pregnant, the first thing to understand is that it is VERY common to experience feelings of fear, doubt, and uncertainty during pregnancy, especially the first time you are pregnant.
 This is easily one of the most life-changing pieces of news you will ever receive.
 So first, take a deep breath.
 You are not terrible for experiencing less than enthusiastic feelings.
 These messy feelings are preparing you for parenting, which is...well, very messy!
 Once you give yourself permission to feel whatever you’re feeling, you can begin to identify what you’re really afraid of.
 Bringing fearful emotions to the light can often make them less scary.
 Here are some common thoughts that may accompany news of pregnancy:

 I don’t want my body to change.